akka/akka/docs/src/main/paradox/scala/http/server-side/low-level-api.md

 The first type of failure is when the server is unable to bind to the given port.
 For example when the port is already taken by another application, or if the port is privileged (i.e. only usable by `root`).
-In this case the "binding future" will fail immediately, and we can react to if by listening on the @scala[Future's]@java[CompletionStage’s] completion:
+In this case the "binding future" will fail immediately, and we can react to it by listening on the @scala[Future's]@java[CompletionStage’s] completion:

 Scala
 :   @@snip [HttpServerExampleSpec.scala]($test$/scala/docs/http/scaladsl/HttpServerExampleSpec.scala) { #binding-failure-handling }